flozz/rivalcfg/doc/contributing.rst

      Bus 005 Device 009: ID 1038:1702 SteelSeries ApS SteelSeries Rival 100 Gaming Mouse

-* When possible, a link to the product description (open the SteelSeries website or any other online shop)
+* When possible, a link to the product description (on the SteelSeries website or any other online shop)

 Then, it depend...

-Sometime SteelSeries release new mice that are identical to an exiting model but only will some aesthetic changes (like the Rival 100, Rival 100 Dota 2 Edition, and so on).
-In that case, I will be easy to support your mouse.
+Sometime SteelSeries release new mice that are identical to an exiting model but only with some aesthetic changes (like the Rival 100, Rival 100 Dota 2 Edition, and so on).
+In that case, it will be easy to support your mouse.

-And sometime it is a new model that will need some reverse engineering...
+And sometime it is a brand new model that will need some reverse engineering...
 This can only be done by someone that own the mouse.
-It can be you (it is easier than you think), it can be me (if I can find someone that can lend me the mouse) or it can be any other contributor.
+It can be you (it is easier than you think), it can be me (if I can find someone to lend me the mouse) or it can be any other contributor.

-You can also consider supporting the project using the ``Sponsor`` button on Github to allow me to buy new SteelSeries mice in order to support them in rivalcfg.
+You can also consider supporting the project using the ``Sponsor`` button on Github to allow me buying new SteelSeries mice in order to support them in rivalcfg.